Adelaide of Saxe-Meiningen: Marriage

 By the end of 1811, King George III was incapacitated and, although he was still king in name, his heir-apparent and eldest son, Prince George, was regent.
-On 6 November 1817, the Prince Regent's only legitimate child, Princess Charlotte, died in childbirth.
-Princess Charlotte was second in line to the throne: had she outlived her father and grandfather, she would have become queen.
+On 6 November 1817, the Prince Regent's only legitimate child and heir, Princess Charlotte, died in childbirth.
 With her death, the King was left with twelve children and no legitimate grandchildren.
 The Prince Regent was estranged from his wife, who was 49 years old, thus there was little likelihood that he would have any further legitimate children.
 To secure the line of succession, Prince William, Duke of Clarence and St Andrews, and the other sons of George III sought quick marriages with the intent of producing offspring who could inherit the throne.
 William already had ten children by the popular actress Dorothea Jordan, but, being illegitimate, they were barred from the succession.

 Considerable allowances were likely to be voted by Parliament to any royal duke who married, and this acted as a further incentive for William to marry.
 While Adelaide was a princess from an unimportant German state, William had a limited choice of available princesses, and, after deals with other candidates fell through, a marriage to Adelaide was arranged.
 The allowance proposed was slashed by Parliament, and the outraged Duke considered calling off the marriage.
-However, Adelaide still seemed the ideal candidate of a wife: amiable, home-loving, and willing to accept William's illegitimate children as part of the family.
+However, Adelaide still seemed the ideal candidate for a wife: amiable, home-loving, and willing to accept William's illegitimate children as part of the family.
 The arrangement was settled and William wrote to his eldest son, "She is doomed, poor dear innocent young creature, to be my wife."
 William eventually accepted the reduced increase in his allowance voted by Parliament, her dowry was set at 20,000 florins, with three additional separate annuities being promised by her future husband, the Prince Regent, and the state of Saxe-Meiningen.
 (Note: [Adelaide's] dowry was to consist of 20,000 florins, from which, as long as she was childless, she was to receive interest at the rate of 5 per cent.
 When children came, however, she was to have 5,000 florins a year.
 The state of Saxe-Meiningen was also to provide her with an income of 6,000 florins a year as pin money.
 William, on his side, promised that he would maintain the household of his future bride and would in addition give her 2,000 a year.
 If his income were augmented, doubtless from his becoming nearer in succession to the throne, her allowance should, he promised, be increased to 3,000.
 In a second document the Regent undertook, on behalf of George III, that in the event of the death of the Duke of Clarence, the Duchess should, during her widowhood, receive 6,000 a year.)